givemepower8/Phaser3Practices/docs/COC.md

 ### CC lure

 In war, enemies have clan castle troop.
-For example, lower level TH has dragon, witch in common.
-Higher level has ice golems.
-If they are not dealt ahead of time, they cause lots of trouble to the attacking troops.
+For example, lower level TH has dragon, witch, valkyrie in common.
+Higher level has ice golems to again queen.
+If they are not dealt ahead of time, they cause serious trouble to the attacking troops.

-Send one archer or fast troop close to the clan castle so the troop will come out, send another archer to attack the corner
+Check to see if any troop can reach the CC range, also check for holes.
+Send one archer or fast troop like hog rider can reach the clan castle range so the CC troop will come out, send another archer to attack the corner so the CC troop will go after the archer.
+When they are close, if slow CC troop like dragon, circle around with archers and use one poison on top of them.
+If fast troop like valkyrie, keep deploying one archer in the center of poison area so to keep the valkyrie inside the poison.

 Poison spell is a must-have to take down the cc troops.